-The sound output of operating wind turbines is to comply with the requirements of New Zealand Standard NZS 6808:2010, Acoustics - Wind farm noise.
+The sound level of operating wind turbines is to comply with the requirements of New Zealand Standard NZS 6808:2010, Acoustics - Wind farm noise.
 This criterion includes an assessment of whether a high amenity noise limit is applicable under section 5.3 of the Standard.

-The operating sound output from substations and energy storage systems is to achieve a maximum level of 35dB Leff at habitable buildings on land that is not part of the site.
+The operating sound level from substations and energy storage systems at habitable buildings on land that is not part of the site is to be minimised to an acceptable level.

-The sound output of operating wind turbines at habitable buildings that may be used for sensitive uses, on land that is part of the wind farm site, is to comply with a maximum level of 45dBA.
+The sound level of operating wind turbines at habitable buildings that may be used for sensitive uses, on land that is part of the wind farm site, is to comply with a noise limit that is the greater of: